 Unlike couples who battle and are forced to accept a judge’s decision, with a mediated settlement you’re far less likely to return to court with future disputes.
 Mediation is simply a more civil and respectful approach to resolving your differences and moving on with your life.

-That’s the technical explanation of a separation agreement.
-I believe, however, that the agreement also serves another purpose.
-It’s a reflection of the best in each of you, proving that you were able to move through the pain of ending a marriage while still keeping your wits.
-It’s proof that you had a choice on how to conduct yourself, a choice about which process best reflected your values, and a choice about committing yourself to coming out at the other end as a stronger person—not a “winner” or “loser.”
+I also believe that a mediated agreement reflects the best in each of you.
+It proves that you were able to move through the pain of ending a marriage while still keeping your wits.
+It’s proof that you committed yourself to coming out at the other end as a stronger person.